 Brickyard Educational Farm is the perfect place for young people to learn about a range of topics, including soil, water, plants, composting, insects, seed saving, sustainable agriculture, organic food production, health, and the interconnections between them.
-Our curriculum, which can easily be integrated into public and private school lesson plans, is adapted from the Edible Schoolyard Project, Life Lab, Audubon Naturalist Society, Chesapeake Bay Foundation, Washington Youth Gardens, and several other established garden and farm-based education programs.
-Field trips can be tailored to meet the needs of individual groups of varying ages.
-(See attached Sample Lesson Plans sheet).
+Our curriculum, which can easily be integrated into public and private school lesson plans, is inspired by the Edible Schoolyard Project, Life Lab, Arcadia Center for Sustainable Food and Agriculture, Audubon Naturalist Society, Chesapeake Bay Foundation, Washington Youth Gardens, and several other established garden and farm-based education programs.
+Field trips can be tailored to meet the needs of individual groups of varying ages. .

 Elementary School children will be involved in activities in which lesson plans revolve around the life cycle of a plants, parts of a plant, basic needs of a plant, simple soil testing and evaluation, composting, plant based art projects and seasonal garden tasks.

-High School and College students, in addition to participating with large group farm projects will learn about topics such as the plant life cycle; mineral, nutrient and water cycles; soil composition and testing; food security and seed diversity; how farming can impact the natural environemnt; organic farming practices and local food systems.
+High School students will learn about topics such as the plant life cycle; mineral, nutrient and water cycles; food security and seed diversity; how farming can impact the natural environemnt; organic farming practices and local food systems.